Kyle Hart

 Early Life and Background

-Kyle Hart graduated from Sycamore High School in Cincinnati, Ohio.
-He attended Indiana University, where he played college baseball for the Indiana Hoosiers for five seasons from 2012 to 2016.
-During his junior year, he underwent Tommy John surgery, which is a significant procedure for pitchers that can impact their careers.
-This early exposure to competitive baseball laid the foundation for his professional journey.
+After high school, Hart enrolled at Indiana University, where he played college baseball for the Indiana Hoosiers across five seasons from 2012 to 2016.
+During his junior year, he underwent Tommy John surgery, a common procedure for pitchers that repairs the ulnar collateral ligament in the elbow.
+The rehabilitation period tested his patience but also allowed him to refine his mechanics and build arm strength for the next stage of his career.

 Kyle Hart Career